shivxm03/Jenkins-HandsOn-git-maven-sonarqube-nexus-tomcat-CI-CD/README.md

 ![Screenshot 2024-06-14 211216](https://github.com/shivxm03/Jenkins-HandsOn-git-maven-sonarqube-nexus-tomcat-CI-CD/assets/157244434/638c51fb-bd74-40f7-83a4-259df9696696)

-### Step 8: Create Pipeline Job in Jenkins
+### Step 8: Create Pipeline Job in Jenkins:

  ![Screenshot 2024-06-14 210039](https://github.com/shivxm03/Jenkins-HandsOn-git-maven-sonarqube-nexus-tomcat-CI-CD/assets/157244434/eee11dda-3bf4-4ac2-a797-29644a2f1303)

-## A Pipeline script is written as different steps as follows
+## A Pipeline script is written as different steps as follows:

 Stage : Tool Install : Sets up tools required for the pipeline execution.
 Stage : Git Checkout : Retrieves the source code from a Git repository.